 Possibly the most ambitious site undertaken by Speak to the Geek.
 Ken’s Quiz Site is the web’s #1 free resource for quiz question material, and boasts an impressive amount of daily traffic.
-On the surface you’ll see a responsive site containing many hundreds of page of categorised questions, but behind the scenes is a custom-built database-driven quiz management engine.
+On the surface you’ll see a responsive site containing many hundreds of pages of categorised questions, but behind the scenes is a custom-built database-driven quiz management engine.
 This solution allows quiz questions to be drafted in a spreadsheet offline before being imported and published in just a few clicks.
 Each question can also be used in the ‘Quiz Vault’, which allows users to randomly generate their own quiz based on a chosen category and difficulty.
 All quizzes can be downloaded as a PDF, or printed – print optimised CSS takes care of cleaning up the clutter of unwanted images and content.
 The custom-built quiz management engine has been seamlessly integrated with WordPress to take advantage of its user friendly admin interface.
 The site relies entirely on advertising as a funding mechanism therefore ad placement is a critical factor in the design.
 Adverts have been placed optimally in order to maximise revenue whilst remaining unobtrusive to the content.

 Coed Hirwaun Community Association